drdozer/collatz/README.md

 # collatz
 Tinkering about with the collatz conjecture.
-This is primarily a repository for documentation and scripts relating to that documentation.
+This is primarily a repository of notes about the conjecture.
-Currently using Obsidian to organise the notes.
+I'm using Obsidian to take and organise notes.
-Julia is the primary scripting language.
+Scripting is in Julia.